 - Fibrolamellar-Hepatocellular Carcinoma (FLL-HCC) - Otherwise called fibrolamellar carcinoma.
 It is a rare type of liver cancer that develops in young adults (ages between 20 and 30 years).
 It is less aggressive than the other forms.

 - Angiosarcomas, Hemangiosarcomas, and Hemangioendotheliomas - Tumors that form in the inner lining of blood vessels.
 They are curable and almost always seen in infants.

 - Hepatoblastomas - These curable liver tumors consist of tissue that looks like fetal liver, bile duct cells, or mature liver cells when seen under the microscope.

 - Benign Liver Tumors - Non-cancerous tumors in the liver do not cause symptoms and are diagnosed accidentally.
 Adenomas, hemangiomas, liver cysts, and focal nodular hyperplasias are some of the most common benign liver tumors.

 What Are the Treatment Options for Liver Cancer?

-All cancer patients at MSKCC are offered compassionate and personalized care from their experts.
+All cancer patients at MSK are offered compassionate and personalized care from their experts.
 Specialists experienced in surgery, chemotherapy, radiation therapy, rehabilitation, and maintaining the quality of life will work closely to develop a customized treatment plan to ensure the best outcome possible.
-Doctors at MSKCC have treated more than 5,000 liver cancer patients in the last 10 years.
-Patients also benefit from new chemotherapy drugs and other therapies through thousands of ongoing clinical trials at MSKCC.
+Doctors at MSK have treated more than 5,000 liver cancer patients in the last 10 years.
+Patients also benefit from new chemotherapy drugs and other therapies through thousands of ongoing clinical trials at MSK.